-Hazardous waste accounts for significant amounts of toxic waste in landfills.
-When disposed of improperly, these wastes can do serious damage to the health of humans, wildlife and the environment, water and air.
+Hazardous waste represents a significant amount of the toxic waste found in landfills.
+When disposed of improperly, this waste can do serious damage to human health, wildlife, and the environment.

 |In your Home

 ||Yard & Garden

 The San Benito County Integrated Waste Management Regional Agency holds a Household Hazardous Waste collection event every month.
 This event is free to residents of San Benito County.
 You may bring up to 15 gallons or 125 pounds per trip.